 Challenges Annual Forum 2021 – Climate and Environmental Security

-This year’s Challenges Annual Forum (CAF) will gather partners and key stakeholders from across the globe in a hybrid event – in Germany, and virtually at #CAF21Berlin – to discuss and recommend how peace operations could more effectively address climate and environmental security risks and opportunities.
+Challenges Annual Forum 2021 gathered around 100 partners and key stakeholders from across the globe in a virtual event to discuss and recommend how peace operations could more effectively address climate and environmental security risks and opportunities.

-The 14th Annual Forum is organised by Challenges Forum International Secretariat (CFIS), together with our co-hosting partner German Center for International Peace Operations (ZIF), 1-3 December.
+CAF21Berlin was organised 1-3 december, by the Challenges Forum International Secretariat (CFIS), together with the German Center for International Peace Operations (ZIF),